Houruizhi/FRSGM/README.md

 To get the testing result, you can directly run the demo file.

 We **Note** that the testing image must satisfy that the values in the boundary position are zero.
+Otherwise, the results will be unsatisfying.
 The examples of the testing image are in the following.

 ![图片1](https://github.com/Houruizhi/FRSGM/assets/43208624/ff86c8c1-22b9-418a-a912-58e966eee76d)